kreatolinux/src/man/kpkg.conf.5.md

 * ccache: Boolean to enable ccache.
 Defaults to `false`.
 Will only have an effect if ccache is installed.
 * cxxflags: Sets the CXXFLAGS environment variable on build.
 Defaults to nothing.
 * cflags: Sets the CFLAGS environment variable on build.
 Defaults to nothing.
+* verticalSummary: Boolean to enable vertical summaries.
+Defaults to `false`.

 ## REPOSITORIES
 * repoDirs: Repository directories.
 Must line up with repoLinks.
 Seperate by space.